MatrixWizard/tsamys-secret-rolls/README.md

-A Simple module originally created for the Pathfinder 2nd Edition system but also works with D&D5e that allows the GM to set specific skill checks to always be blind GM rolls.
+A Simple module originally created for the Pathfinder 2nd Edition system but also works with D&D5e that allows the GM to set specific rolls to always be blind GM rolls.

 This can be achieved by toggling the hide skill options in the game settings page.